-If you are one of the many Oracle customers who believed in and have invested years into Oracle BI Applications, this article is for you.
-Many enterprises that have been using Oracle as an Enterprise Business Intelligence Platform are evaluating various options to retain the efforts already invested in Oracle BI Applications (OBIA).
+This article is for you if you are one of the many Oracle customers who believe in and have invested years into Oracle BI Applications.
+Many enterprises using Oracle as an Enterprise Business Intelligence Platform are evaluating various options to retain the efforts already invested in Oracle BI Applications (OBIA).

-OBIA enables organizations to gain insights and greater value from a range of data sources, including Oracle on-premise Applications Unlimited (E-Business Suite, PeopleSoft, JD Edwards and Siebel), Oracle SaaS Applications (HCM Cloud, ERP Cloud, SCM Cloud and CX Cloud) and non-Oracle sources via custom integration or Oracle BI Applications Universal Adaptors.
+OBIA enables organizations to gain insights and greater value from a range of data sources, including Oracle on-premise Applications Unlimited (E-Business Suite, PeopleSoft, JD Edwards, and Siebel), Oracle SaaS Applications (HCM Cloud, ERP Cloud, SCM Cloud, and CX Cloud) and non-Oracle sources via custom integration or Oracle BI Applications Universal Adaptors.
 It has been quite a roller coaster ride for IT departments responsible for keeping their OBIA applications up-to-date.
-On the other hand, the enterprise data warehouse metrics (at least) and the dashboards delivered by OBIA have gained a lot of trust in business users.
-As a result, it has been quite a challenging position for IT folks to closely follow the OBIA roadmap and keep their end users happy at the same time.
+On the other hand, the enterprise data warehouse metrics (at least) and the dashboards delivered by OBIA have gained a lot of trust from business users.
+As a result, it has been quite a challenging position for IT folks to closely follow the OBIA roadmap and keep their end users happy simultaneously.

-Let’s take a quick look into the overall roadmap of the OBIA.
-The OBIA first became globally available around March 2007, and many enterprise Oracle customers started utilizing it.
-Over time, OBIA evolved and there were many versions delivered by Oracle.
-A major challenge was introduced when Oracle decided to decommission the Informatica as its ETL tool and introduced Oracle Data Integrator (ODI) as the standard EL-T platform.
+Let’s take a quick look at the overall roadmap of the OBIA.
+The OBIA became globally available around March 2007, and many enterprise Oracle customers started utilizing it.
+Over time, OBIA evolved, and Oracle delivered many versions.
+A major challenge was introduced when Oracle decided to decommission Informatica as its ETL tool and introduced Oracle Data Integrator (ODI) as the standard EL-T platform.
 Upgrading Oracle BI Applications required skills and effort.
-Major steps in upgrading Oracle BI Applications are the porting, merging, reconciling customizations with Oracle’s pre-configured BI semantic layer (RPD), analyses, reports and ODI ELT customizations.
-There has been quite a bit confusion about the future of OBIA, as the premier support for the latest OBIA 22.214.171.124.2 is about to end.
-However, the latest announcements in the Oracle Statement of Direction for OBIA clarifies that the (upcoming) latest release 126.96.36.199.3 will be the point release and will be supported at least through 2030.
+Major steps in upgrading Oracle BI Applications are porting, merging, and reconciling customizations with Oracle’s pre-configured BI semantic layer (RPD), analyses, reports, and ODI ELT customizations.
+There has been quite a bit of confusion about the future of OBIA, as the premier support for the latest OBIA 220.127.116.11.2 is about to end.
+However, the latest announcements in the Oracle Statement of Direction for OBIA clarify that the (upcoming) latest release, 18.104.22.168.3, will be the point release and will be supported at least through 2030.

 We have also encountered situations where customers did not have deeper dependencies on OBIA.
 In these scenarios, our OBIPro (a set of assessment tools and framework) helped them expedite the migration and eliminated complete dependencies from OBIA.

-There are multiple decision factors that will directly impact your roadmap.
+Multiple decision factors will directly impact your roadmap.
 There are also multiple options to consider when deciding your path to upgrade or migrate from OBIA and define Enterprise BI and Analytics for your organization:

-- The Re-Engineer/ Replicate option allows you to identify the priority OBIA objects which are most important for your enterprise reporting needs.
-Furthermore, this method opens the options to select platforms (cloud or on-premise) of your preference, based on your enterprise reporting and analytics strategy.
+- The Re-Engineer/ Replicate option allows you to identify the priority OBIA objects most important for your enterprise reporting needs.
+Furthermore, this method allows you to select platforms (cloud or on-premise) of your preference based on your enterprise reporting and analytics strategy.

-The below diagram outlines the different paths involved in the OBIA upgrade option versus the Re-Engineer/Replicate option.
+The diagram below outlines the paths involved in the OBIA upgrade option versus the Re-Engineer/Replicate option.

-OBIPro has a list of the predefined evaluation criteria and methods to collect metadata.
-In the scope state, we finalize these criteria and confirm the weightage of each criteria.
-The evaluation criteria include all important aspects including business objectives, technical dependencies on OBIA, IT pain points, change management, and solution fit-gap analysis.
-These criteria will identify the top two options which are best fit for the given OBIA system landscape.
+OBIPro has a list of predefined evaluation criteria and methods to collect metadata.
+In the scope state, we finalize these criteria and confirm the weightage of each criterion.
+The evaluation criteria include all important aspects, including business objectives, technical dependencies on OBIA, IT pain points, change management, and solution fit-gap analysis.
+These criteria will identify the top two options that best fit the given OBIA system landscape.
 Next, OBIPro will perform the fit-gap analysis between two target states compared to the current system footprint.
-The fit-gap analysis will cover the deeper analysis of all the layers of OBIA including ETL/ ELT jobs, DWH tables, RPD models, and reports and dashboards by business areas.
-The results will be then delivered in Full Gap, Partial Gap and No Gap score models.
+The fit-gap analysis will cover the deeper analysis of all the layers of OBIA, including ETL/ ELT jobs, DWH tables, RPD models, and reports and dashboards by business areas.
+The results will then be delivered in Full Gap, Partial Gap, and No Gap score models.

 Here are customer case studies where two Jade Global customers each selected a different option when deciding their path to upgrade or migrate from OBIA:

-- OBIA Upgrade Option Case Study: A Jade Global customer had over 600 custom Informatica mappings, RPD development, reports and dashboards.
-We utilized the InfatODI tool to accelerate migration from OBIA 7.9.2 to OBIA 188.8.131.52.2.
-The migration time was reduced by 50% compared to manual estimated migration.
-This was a complete Jade Global-owned project; we managed all the risks and delivered the project on the fixed-price terms Read the full story here
+- OBIA Upgrade Option Case Study: A Jade Global customer had over 600 custom Informatica mappings, RPD development, reports, and dashboards.
+We utilized the InfatoODI tool to accelerate migration from OBIA 7.9.2 to OBIA 22.214.171.124.2.
+The migration time was reduced by 50% compared to manually estimated migration.
+This was a complete Jade Global-owned project; we managed all the risks and delivered the project on fixed-price terms Read the full story here

 - Re-Engineer/ Replicate Option Case Study: This example is another Jade Global customer who had also been using the OBIA for a long time.
-We executed our OBIPro assessment tool to help the customer decide the best-fit option for their organization.
-The OBIPro confidence score turned out in favor of the re-engineering option, so we helped the customer migrate from OBIA to their preferred platform of choice.
-The ETLs were simplified and re-engineered into MS SSIS hosted in AWS cloud; and business critical metrics and KPIs were replicated into Oracle Analytics Cloud (OAC).
+We executed our OBIPro assessment tool to help customers decide the best-fit option for their organization.
+The OBIPro confidence score favored the re-engineering option, so we helped the customer migrate from OBIA to their preferred platform of choice.
+The ETLs were simplified and re-engineered into MS SSIS hosted in AWS cloud, and critical business metrics and KPIs were replicated into Oracle Analytics Cloud (OAC).